lanebuckingham/marykay/README.md

 $ bundle install
 ```

-Then you will want to change the application name from NewAuth to a new name.
+Then you will want to change the application name from MaryKay to a new name.
 There is a handy shell script provided which will perform all the tedious find-and-replace for you.

 First, from the root of the app directory, run the following to ensure the script is executable: